rails/rails/guides/source/working_with_javascript.md

 An introduction to AJAX
 ------------------------

-In order to understand AJAX, you must first understand what a web broswer does normally.
+In order to understand AJAX, you must first understand what a web browser does normally.

 When you type `http://localhost:3000` into your browser's address bar and hit